xiolest1/RCDetection/README.md

 The **vehicle detects our target** object (in this case is a hawk photo; logo.png) **via detection algorithms** like ORB, SIFT, and AKAZE.
 Computing **real-time positional data**, allowing the vehicle to dynamically **adjust steering and speed** based on the target's location.

-The communication between the vision system and RC car is handled via Arduino serial communication, enabling a seamless integration between computer vision and motoro control.
+The communication between the vision system and RC car is handled via Arduino serial communication, enabling a seamless integration between computer vision and motor control.
 All together the system allows the RC car to **autonomously track and navigate towards its target** within its environment.

 ## Features